emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 If you use automations to track time in more than one app, it might be worth setting up a shortcut for choosing a language and starting an appropriate Toggl timer that you can reuse in your automations.
 This will save you time if you ever want to add or remove a language from your dropdown menu — instead of updating every automation, you can simply update the shared shortcut once.

+{{<notice note "Should automations run automatically or ask first?">}}

+If you tell your automation to ask before running, you'll get a push notification every time your automation is triggered that you can tap to run it.

+This doesn't actually gunk up the "automatic" feel of the automations that much, and I recommend having certain automations ask before running.

+For podcast apps, I think it makes sense to ask before starting or stopping a Toggl timer since we often open other apps while listening to podcasts.
+But for apps like Duolingo that we can only actively use while they're open, it's probably fine to just let automations run on their own.

+{{</ notice >}}

 Using a shared Shortcut for selecting your language also opens up some fun options for setting up other kinds of automations and shortcuts that help with time tracking.

 For instance, I created a button on my phone's Home Screen that makes it easier to track language learning activities that don't have their own app.
 When I tap the button, I'm prompted to choose a language (using the "Choose language" Shortcut) and then select an activity from a dropdown list.
 The Shortcut starts an appropriate time entry in Toggl and I use another, adjacent button to easily stop tracking once I finish.

-## Tips for Toggl-based shortcuts
+\## Tips for Toggl-based shortcuts

 Toggl is one of the most popular time tracking apps in the language learning community and it plays nice with shortcut actions.
 But it also has some quirks that can make it tricky to set up more sophisticated shortcuts and automations.

-### Choose from List vs Choose from Menu
+\### Choose from List vs Choose from Menu

 These two similar actions aren't strictly Toggl-related but they work differently in ways that matter for using dropdown menus with your Toggl-based time tracking automations.

-**Choose from List** prompts you to select from a list of options and passes the selection to actions downstream as a "text" variable.
+\**Choose from List** prompts you to select from a list of options and passes the selection to actions downstream as a "text" variable.
 Attention!
 You need to set up a "List" object first before you can use it.* This confused me at first.

-**Choose from Menu** prompt you select from a list of options and runs different actions depending on the option you chose.
+\**Choose from Menu** prompt you select from a list of options and runs different actions depending on the option you chose.
 It's sort of like an input followed by an "if" statement.
 It _doesn't_ pass the selected option as text to a variable that can be used downstream.

-### The Toggl Track iOS Shortcut actions
+\### The Toggl Track iOS Shortcut actions

 Toggl has four iOS shortcut actions: Start Time Entry, Stop Time Entry, Continue Last Time Entry, and Check Reports.

-**Start Time Entry** starts a new timer in Toggl.
+\**Start Time Entry** starts a new timer in Toggl.
 It takes two required inputs: "Description" (text) and "Project" (Toggl project).
 There are optional inputs for "Task" (Toggl project task) and "Tags" (Toggl tags) and it's possible to designate timers as billable or non-billable time.

-**Stop Time Entry** stops the current Toggl timer.
+\**Stop Time Entry** stops the current Toggl timer.

-**Continue Time Entry** re-starts the last Toggl timer you stopped.
+\**Continue Time Entry** re-starts the last Toggl timer you stopped.

-**Check Reports** opens Toggl and shows a summary report for a given period (day, month, year, etc.).
+\**Check Reports** opens Toggl and shows a summary report for a given period (day, month, year, etc.).

-### Passing variables to the Toggl Start Time Entry action
+\### Passing variables to the Toggl Start Time Entry action

 The Toggl Start Time Entry action cannot accept text inputs to "Project," "Task," or "Tags."
 These fields can only be filled by selecting projects, tasks, or tags from lists your phone generates by checking your Toggl workspace.